 One explanation for this career change is probably apocryphal: While returning from home to the university on horseback in 1505, a bolt of lightning struck close to him.
 Terrified, he cried out, “Help!
 Saint Anna, if you let me live, I will become a monk!” (“Heilige Anna, hilf!
 Lässt du mich leben, so will ich ein Mönch werden.”)

-Over the next three years the Church took various steps to counter Luther’s challenge, but Luther refused to recant.
+Following Luther’s “Ninety-Five Theses” challenge in Wittenberg, the Church took various steps to counter his rebellion, but Luther refused to recant.
 In June 1520, the pope issued a papal bull (Bannbulle) that threatened to excommunicate Luther.
 After Luther publicly burned the pope’s edict in December, he was excommunicated in January 1521.

 Luther’s name was becoming well known throughout Germany and Europe.
 By the end of 1520, he had published at least 81 pamphlets calling not only for religious reforms, but also for more political and social justice.
 Translated into many languages, Luther’s words found resonance with people who were suffering under the unjust social and econonomic conditions of the time.
 There was also growing tension between the various principalities and the central powers of Europe.